oobecomau/desktop.gov.au/docs/blueprint/platform.md

 In a co-managed state, these settings may be superfluous to existing Group Policies and SOE settings.

-Device Configuration Design Decisions for all agencies and implementation types.
+Device Configuration Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---